Godmersham Park Heritage Centre

 The House is not open to the public.

-However, tours of the Heritage Centre, St Lawrence the Martyr Church and Godmersham Park Gardens are available for groups of 10 or more via our booking system for £10 per person.
+However, tours of the Heritage Centre, St Lawrence the Martyr Church and Godmersham Park Gardens for groups of 10 or more for £15 per person (including refreshments).

 Visit us